 Go Small.
 Go Large.
-The Free-Turn X is nimble enough to be a good match to an 90 mm refractor -- but has the brawn to solidly carry a 140 mm triplet or 180 mm doublet.
-The versatile FTX is perfect for refractors, the C-11 or other Cassegrains, Newtonians, and large angle-view binoculars.
-The FTX derives its high stiffness-to-weight ratio from a sophisticated, cross-braced design with elegant tapering; rigid, triangular pocketing; heavily preloaded bearings; short cantilever geometry; and other advanced strategies.
+The Free-Turn X is nimble enough to be a good match to an 90 mm refractor -- but has the strength to solidly carry a 140 mm triplet or 180 mm doublet.
+The versatile FTX is perfect for refractors, Cassegrains, and large binoculars.
+The FTX derives its high stiffness-to-weight ratio from a sophisticated, cross-braced design with elegant tapering and pocketing; heavily preloaded bearings; short-cantilever geometry; and other advanced strategies.

-The Free-Turn X provides better "tracking" because it operates with low levels of friction.
+The Free-Turn X provides better manual "tracking" because it operates with low levels of friction.
 The engineered secret is two-axis balancing without counterweights.
-The FTX uses the weight of the scope itself to counter the average off-axis load created by the star-diagonal, eyepiece, finder, etc. Off-axis loading is responsible for "balance shifts" when aiming higher or lower in mounts lacking two-axis balancing.
-But with the FTX, you can forget chasing balance variations.
-Forget sliding the OTA back and forth!
-Forget adding more friction!
-Because friction is minimized, two-axis balancing is the most important single factor for excellent "tracking" -- even more important than slow-motion controls.
+The FTX uses the weight of the scope itself to counter the average off-axis load created by the star-diagonal, eyepiece, finder, etc. Off-axis loading is responsible for "balance shifts" when aiming higher or lower with mounts lacking two-axis balancing.
+Free from gravity-induced torque, the FTX can optimize precise movement rather than staying-in-place.
 Follow objects on their direct path with joy-stick like control.
 You won't miss the clock-drive as much as you think with the easy-tracking FTX.

-The FTX does NOT combine any bearing and braking surface, as in older mount designs.
-Instead the FTX separates the functions of "being a bearing" from "being a brake" so that friction levels can be reduced to near zero -- yielding uncanny ability for small-angle movement.
+The uncanny manual "tracking" ability of the FTX is further enhanced by separating the functions of "being a bearing" from "being a brake" so that friction levels can be reduced to near zero -- yielding unmatched ability for small-angle movement.

 The Free-Turn X provides excellent zenith clearance as an integral feature.
 You don't need to buy a separate extension column that is essentially dead-weight with the sole purpose of solving clearance problems.
 Save weight and bulk with the efficient FTX.

 The Free-Turn X keeps the load close to the tripod's centerline, improving load stability and reducing stress on the tripod.
-The FTX performs well on tripods that would be considerably undersized for old mount designs that swing the load far to the side.
-Save cost and weight on your tripod with the FTX.
-The FTX provides a more comfortable observing position, too -- that doesn't squeeze you close to the tripod legs and move you in a big circle like older designs do.
-And can you really imagine a 100 mm binocular hanging far to the side of an outdated mount design?
+The FTX performs well on tripods that would be considerably undersized for mount designs that swing the load to the side.
+Save cost and weight on the tripod.
+The FTX provides a more comfortable observing position, too -- that doesn't squeeze you close to the tripod legs and move you in a big circle.